coderefinery/coderefinery.org/registration.md

 ## Confirmation email

-After filling out the registration form you will not receive an automatic confirmation email immediately after filling out the form but you can expect to receive a confirmation email from us within a week.
-The reason for this is that we typically have more people interested in the course than we have seats.
+After filling out the registration form you will receive an automatic confirmation email but please note that your registration is only tentative until we confirm it with another (human-written) email which should happen typically within a week.

 ## Waiting list